Houston Area Regionals*:

 Learn more about the SeaPerch Challenge.

-The 2019 SeaPerch Houston Regional awardees will be recognized at their competition and will also be invited to receive additional monetary awards at Energy Day Houston on October 19, 2019.
+Winners* from the 2020 SeaPerch Houston-area regional competitions will be invited to receive additional monetary awards at Energy Day Houston on October 17, 2020.